ryujt/ryulib-delphi/docs/audio/002/README.md

 # Example of sending and receiving audio

-This post is a simple example of capturing, compressing and transmitting audio.
+This post is a simple example of capturing, compressing, and transmitting audio.

 ## Executable demo